-- 1. Website we have advertised the 3 posts (Senior Web Designer, Website Developer, and Junior Website Developer) for the team.
+Website - the Department had advertised the 3 posts (Senior Web Designer, Website Developer, and Junior Website Developer) for the team.
 SC submission was made and approved for the appointment of the Website Developer but unfortunately the appointee turned it down because the salary offered was lower than what existed outside government.
 In addition to this, the benefits offered by the corporate and private sectors were very attractive.
-The post will now have to be re-advertised. - 2. e-Services the four (4) posts have been advertised and applications have been received. - 3.
-Business Solutions the four (4) posts have been advertised and applications have been received. - 4.
-Facilities two officers have been recruited and have settled in well at the DC - 5.
-Procurement two (2) of the four (4) positions advertised have been recruited i.e. both Assistant Procurement Officers.
-The interview for the Manager Procurement post has been completed and the report will be finalized shortly.
-The appointment paper for the Senior Procurement Officer is with the Steering Committee for the endorsement of the post holder.
+The post would have been re-advertised.

+e-Services - the four (4) posts had been advertised and applications had been received.

+Business Solutions - the four (4) posts had been advertised and applications had been received.

+Facilities - two officers had been recruited and had settled in well at the DC.

+Procurement - two (2) of the four (4) positions advertised had been recruited i.e. both Assistant Procurement Officers.
+The interview for the Manager Procurement post had been completed and the report would be finalized.
+The appointment paper for the Senior Procurement Officer was with the Steering Committee for the endorsement of the posts holder.

-In total, four (4) officers have been recruited to fill the re-classified/renamed posts.
-One appointment paper is with the Committee for approval and one will be submitted this week bringing a total of recruited officers to 6 out of the 17 advertised.
-We hope to fill the remaining eleven (11) posts which were already advertised before end of this fiscal year.
+In total, four (4) officers had been recruited to fill the re-classified/renamed posts.
+One appointment paper was with the Committee for approval and one would be submitted this week bringing a total of recruited officers to 6 out of the 17 advertised.
+The Department hoped to fill the remaining eleven (11) posts which were already advertised before end of this fiscal year.

 Apart from the technical staff, a Driver (GWE) was also recruited.
 The officer's appointment was later terminated when he failed his police clearance.
-The post will be re-advertised.
+The post would be re-advertised.